 The facility would not create vibration at levels perceptible to the human body.

 Transco plans to install Dark Sky compliant LED lighting at the compressor station.
 This lighting directs light downward to reduce the light visible from neighboring properties.
 Nighttime lighting will be minimized to provide only enough light for station security under normal operations.

 The regulatory and permitting process for interstate natural gas transmission compressor stations is robust, protecting the health and safety of the public living near compressor stations.
 Station 206 will be classified as a minor source of air emissions for permitting purposes and will feature state of the art emission control technology.
-This includes Selective Catalytic Reduction (SCR) technology, which is used to significantly reduce emissions.
-This technology is similar to the catalytic converter used on cars and trucks to reduce motor vehicle emissions.
+This includes Selective Catalytic Reduction (SCR) as well as oxidation catalyst systems, which are used to effectively limit emissions from combustion.

 For more information on how the regulatory process protects those living near natural gas transmission compressor stations, view this 2016 study prepared by Trinity Consultants.

 The Transco pipeline has safely operated in Somerset County since 1950s.
 According to U.S. Department of Transportation (USDOT) statistics, pipelines are the safest method for transporting energy.
 As this Project is designed, constructed and operated, Transco is committed to maintaining the highest standards of safety, utilizing construction and operational procedures that exceed already stringent industry regulations.

 - Station monitored 24 / 7 by centralized operations control center.

 - Facility will feature state-of-the-art automatic emergency shutdown systems.